Unity-Technologies/InputSystem/Packages/com.unity.package-manager-doctools/Documentation~/index.md

+---
+uid: home
+---

 # Package Manager Documentation Tools
 The package documentation tools is a package manager ui extension that generates documentation for a package.
 This allows package developers to preview what their documentation will look like in its final published form.

-*This is an internal Unity tool and will not be supported.*
+*This is an internal Unity tool and is be supported for external use.*

 <a name="Install"></a>
 ## Installation